pinzonjulian/actionview_attribute_builders/README.md

 # Actionview::AttributeBuilders
 > 🧪 ☣️ This gem is an experiment.
 Please do not use it for anything other than to explore the new concepts it brings into Rails.

+**New!**

+Visit the AttributeBuilders playground https://attributebuilders.julianpinzon.com to see all of this in action!

 ## 🧑🏽‍💻 Installation